18th Annual New England Walk-n-Roll

 Wompatuck State Park

-As usual we are supporting Cure SMA because spinal muscular atrophy is the number one genetic cause of death for infants, and approximately 1 in every 50 individuals is a genetic carrier for SMA.
+Suprisingly spinal muscular atrophy is the number one genetic cause of death for infants, and approximately 1 in every 50 individuals is a genetic carrier for SMA.
 But there’s great reason for hope.
-Thanks to the dedication of our community and the ingenuity of our researchers, we now have the first-ever approved treatment that targets the underlying genetics of SMA.
-But our work is not done.
-We know what we need to do to develop and deliver effective therapies.
-And we’re on the verge of further breakthroughs that will continue to change the course of SMA for everyone affected—from infants to adults—and eventually lead to a cure.
+We know what causes SMA and what we need to do to develop effective treatments.

 Thank you for supporting our cause in memory of our sweet Addie.

 Love, Kim, Greg, Ryan and Kaelyn